philipturner/molecular-renderer/README.md

 ![ANECompilerService Latency](./Documentation/ANECompilerServiceLatency.png)

 In a typical use case, the upscaled size is 1920x1920 and the intermediate size is 640x640.
 The user faces a 2-second delay on every program startup, which would typically be hard to notice.
 The upscale factor is then switched from 3x to 2x, making the intermediate size 960x960.
 The delay skyrockets to 10 seconds.
 This is the exact scenario that led to discovery of the problem.
 It may have been around since 2023, as the earliest upscaling went from 640x640 -> 1280x1280.

+### FidelityFX Quality Issues

+Previous framework development was done on MetalFX, an ML-based upscaler.
+AMD FSR 3 (the version portable to a wide variety of GPU models) is not ML-based.
+The first major difference is ghosting when atoms suddenly disappear/appear in the scene.
+For an animation switching between isopropanol and silane, the ghosting is worst when the molecules aren't moving, and they alternate every 1 second.
+Waiting 3&ndash;10 seconds before switching, or including a 0.5 Hz rotation animation, makes the ghosting hard to notice.

+The next major difference is the need for higher AO sample count.
+This may be coupled with the fact that the macOS setup runs at 120 Hz, while the Windows setup runs at 60 Hz.
+With no upscaling, the higher fresh rate created more temporal averaging from perception of the human viewer.
+120 Hz @ 7 AO samples could "average" as well as 60 Hz @ 15 AO samples.
+The shaders should be exactly the same on both platforms; this is the best explanation for the quality drop on 60 Hz @ 7 AO samples.

+With upscaling turned on, FidelityFX struggled to produce reasonable shading patterns from AO.
+It was very pixelated or grainy when atoms moved fast.
+Switching from 7 to 15 samples massively improved this graininess.
+While it is still present, the degree of artifacts are now tolerable.
+It appears that 15 samples are needed, regardless of whether the upscale factor is 2x or 3x.

+> The default AO sample count has risen to 15 on all platforms, for fairness/equality between platforms.
+For members of the macOS target audience (base M1 chip), you probably want to reduce this to 7.
+AO sample count is specified in `RenderShader.swift`.

+There are also some other artifacts near the borders that change color abruptly between two atoms of a different element.
+In addition, the border between atoms can be a bit jumpy when atoms move quickly.